 2) For Pets

 I have found organic lawn care to be easy, cost-effective, and most of all, to give me peace of mind with both my daughter, and my dog Lulu.
 If you are curious about making the switch I highly encourage you to read more about the dangers of commercial lawn products and the benefits of organic lawn care.

 I have purchased fertilizer through my local company, and I have also purchased Espoma fertilizer (available in Cleveland at Petitti Garden Centers and anywhere online).
 In total, it costs about $100 per year for the organic program.

-I apply the fertilizer myself using a Scotts Turf Builder EdgeGuard Mini Broadcast Spreader, which I bought at a garage sale for $7.
+I apply the fertilizer myself using a Scotts Turf Builder EdgeGuard Mini Broadcast Spreader, which I bought at a garage sale.
 It takes about 20 minutes, four times a year.
 My first application goes down around Easter.
 Right now is the time to start thinking about your spring lawn.

 I believe there are still misconceptions surrounding organic lawn fertilizer and even organic gardening.
 These misconceptions are usually due to a lack of education – which is understandable.
 Most people buy a home or property and haven’t taken “Lawn Care 101” in high school.
 Homeowners often feel pressure (self-imposed perhaps) to make sure their lawn is perfectly green and weed free and will do anything they think will make that happen – including using chemicals.

 Additionally, for decades the companies and services using these chemical applications have promoted and marketed heavily to us – often including photos of children and pets on the lawn.
 Meanwhile, once an application is made you will see a flag indicating children and pets should not be on the lawn.
 It’s all very confusing and understandably so!